frederic-perez/AmE-dictionary/data/idioms.md

 __new kid on the block__ Someone who is new in a place or organization.
 __new normal__ A previously unusual occurrence that has become commonplace. _High unemployment rates have become the new normal due to the country’s economic strife._
 __next in line__
+__next to nothing__ Almost nothing; a very small amount.
 __NGL__ _slang_ An initialism of “not gonna (going to) lie,” used in text messages and online communications to indicate one’s honest opinion about something, especially when that opinion may be unpopular, unexpected, or unfavorable. _Ugh, I’ve been so bored this whole break!
 NGL, I’m kinda ready for school to start again._
 __nice and (something)__ Very something.
 Used to emphasize how nice something is because of the particular quality named after “and.” _I love your new house!
 It’s nice and bright inside!_
 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._
-__nice guy__ A teenaged or adult male who is dependably friendly and compassionate, to the point of being seen as too boring, unchallenging, or uninspiring to be romantically involved with. _I’m tired of just being the nice guy that no girl wants to date.
+__nice guy__ :two: A teenaged or adult male who is dependably friendly and compassionate, to the point of being seen as too boring, unchallenging, or uninspiring to be romantically involved with. _I’m tired of just being the nice guy that no girl wants to date.
 I want to be seen as edgy, dangerous even—someone no girl can resist!_
 __nice one__ _informal_ An expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.) _Nice one, Frank, now we’re going to have to rebuild this entire model from scratch._
+__nickle-and-dime__ _A nickle-and-dime con man._
-__night and day__
+__night and day__ :two::hammer:
 __nincompoop__ _n_ A silly, foolish, or stupid person.
 __nine to fivers__
 __nip (something) in the bud__ :six: [:scroll: Alludes to destroying a flower bud before it blooms.]
 To stop, cease, or prevent something at the beginning or early phase, before it becomes too difficult or unmanageable. _I’ve noticed that Tommy’s getting in the bad habit of chewing with is mouth open.
 Let’s nip that in the bud._